HSU Graduate Studies

 Plan Your Coursework

 Picking Courses: Each semester, you will want to check in with your committee chair, and plan what to take the next semester (if you have not already mapped out a plan).
 The HSU Class Schedule is usually updated close to the time registration opens to show dates and times for courses offered the following semester.
 The list of Sociology Courses gives you an opportunity to see what you might expect from a course (though courses do, of course, change and vary by instructor).

-Course Rotations: These show you what the Department of Sociology plans to teach each semester for the next five years.
+Course Rotations: These show you what the Department of Sociology plans to teach each semester for the next few years.
 Use this for short term and long term course planning.

-- 5-Year Course Rotation (scroll down for Sociology)
+- University Course Rotation (scroll down for Sociology)

 Student Learning Outcomes: